-4. New and unfinished assignments show in the Upcoming side bar on students' Edmodo accounts.
-Ask students to log in to their accounts using a PC and click on the homework in the side bar.
+5. New and unfinished assignments show in the Upcoming side bar on students' Edmodo accounts.
+Ask students to log in to their accounts using a PC and click on the homework on the side bar.

-5. Clicking on the homework in the sidebar will show a preview of the assignment.
+6. Clicking on the homework on the sidebar will show a preview of the assignment.
 Instruct students to click on the Open Assignment button to see submission options.

-6. Students have the option to create their homework on the Edmodo website or on a different application on their computers.
+7. Students have the option to create their homework on the Edmodo website or on a different application on their computers.
 A piece of homework done elsewhere is submitted by attaching a copy on the assignment page.

-7. You will receive a notification for every submission from a student.
+8. You will receive a notification for every submission from a student.
 When you receive one, click on Notifications to check the details.
 Tap on the notification to go to the class and view the homework.

-8. Edmodo lets you grade assignments that were submitted by students, online.
-On the Assignment page, look for the name of the student who turned in her or his homework under READY TO GRADE and tap on it to view the submission.
-Once done checking the submitted homework, tap on the Grade button to enter the student's mark.

-9. Grading a student's assignment is relatively easy.
-Simply enter the student's score in the Grade field and the highest possible score in the Total field.
-Finally, tap the Save button on the upper-right corner of the page.
+9. Edmodo lets you grade assignments that were submitted by students online.
+On the Assignment page, look for the name of the student who turned in her or his homework under Turned In tab and tap on it to view the submission.
+After checking the submitted homework, enter the student's score in the Grade field and the highest possible score in the Total field.
+Finally, tap the Save button.
 Your students will be notified once their assignments have been graded.

-Congratulations!
+10. Congratulations!
 You now know how to post and grade an assignment using Edmodo.
+Note that graded homework is shown under the Graded tab.